yaels1/letterbooks-client/README.md

 ### Sitemap

 - Register page / Login page
+- Header: logo and name. nav bar with links to home page, profile page, lists page, questionnaire form
 - Home page: short explanation of app, menu with browse, read list,
-- Single book page: image, title, author, blurb/short summary of the story, add to list
+- Single book page: image, title, author, blurb/short summary of the story, add to list of read books
-- Personal info page: name, drop down lists of read books and want to read books, link to questionnaire
+- Personal info page: name, email, phone, address, age, what kind of user, favourite book. link to home, all books, read books, questionnaire
-- List page: list of books added from read books list, results for recommendations
+- List page: list of books added from read books list, results for recommendations, list of all books in application
-- Questionnaire for next book recommendation: form of questions and drop down options
+- Questionnaire for next book recommendation: form of questions and drop down options, link to recommendations list

 #### Nice to have

-- List page: want to read books
+- List page: wishlist
-- Home page: link to wish list
+- Home page, list page, profile page: link to wish list

 ### Mockups